 MSD invests more than $2 million annually to control odors and address customer concerns.
 Various treatment processes — including chemical, biological and thermal oxidation technologies — are used to reduce odors from treatment plants and from the sewer collection system.

 MSD contracts with odor specialists to help with the management of odors from the collection system.
 Professional assistance allows us to monitor hydrogen sulfide levels in the collection system and implement the most effective improvements.
 This also helps MSD with response to customer concerns regarding odor issues.

 We have a goal of “no nuisance conditions” from our Water Quality Treatment Centers.
 Our Odor Control Master Plan includes scientific identification and quantification of odor sources.
 Our goal is to identify specific odor sources at our Water Quality Treatment centers and other locations in the wastewater collection system that may cause nuisance conditions and utilize a variety of technologies to control these odors.

-If you experience any nuisance sewer odors, call us right away at 502.540.6000.
+If you experience any nuisance sewer odors, contact us right away at 502.540.6000 or email CustomerRelations@LouisvilleMSD.org.
 The sooner we hear from you the better chance we have of identifying the source.

 Below is a map of our Water Quality Treatment Centers.

 |Morris Forman||Cedar Creek||Derek R. Guthrie||Floyds Fork||Hite Creek|